List of characters in the Breaking Bad franchise: Group Leader

 The Group Leader (played by Jere Burns) is a counselor who leads group therapy sessions at Narcotics Anonymous.
 His actual name is not revealed.
 He takes a calm, non-judgmental approach to leading discussions and emphasizes that those attending his sessions are there not to improve themselves, but to learn self-acceptance.
 During an outdoor session at a campfire, he reveals to Jesse and other recovering addicts that in July 1992, while drunk on vodka and high on cocaine, he killed his six-year-old daughter by accidentally running her over with his car.
 Jesse, still reeling from Jane's death, asks the Group Leader how can he not hate himself for what happened.
 The Group Leader responds that self-hatred and guilt stand in the way of achieving true change.
 The Group Leader is seen again in Season 4, when Jesse returns to a session distraught about killing Gale.
 During the session, Jesse breaks down and yells at the Group Leader, claiming that his philosophy about "accepting yourself" for making mistakes is wrong and people should be judged for the things they have done.
 Jesse then asks the Group Leader if he just accepts himself for killing his daughter and admits to the whole group that the only reason he comes to these meetings in the first place is to sell meth to them.
 He asks the Group Leader if he is okay with that, to which the group leader responds, "No." Jesse retorts, "About time", and leaves the session, never to return.

 Cal and Lars Lindholm

 Calvin "Cal" and Laurentius "Lars" Lindholm (played by Daniel Spenser Levine and Steven Levine respectively) are twin brothers and skateboarders who run scams in which they pretend to be hit by cars while skating and demand money.
-They try to scam Jimmy this way but he is not fooled.
+They try to scam Jimmy but he is not fooled.
 Jimmy later plans to scam Betsy Kettleman in an attempt to convince her use his legal services and enlists Cal and Lars, but the skateboarders end up trying to scam another woman instead, who turns out to be Tuco Salamanca's grandmother.
-This leads to Tuco capturing Jimmy and the duo and breaking the skateboarders' legs after Jimmy persuades him not to kill them.
+This leads to Tuco capturing Jimmy and the twins and breaking the skateboarders' legs after Jimmy persuades him not to kill them.